abstractfactory/rfc/spec14.md

 # Goal

-This document describes a method of making changes to metadata non-destructive by appending the following objects to the Open Metadata object-model:
+This document describes a method of making changes to metadata non-destructive; meaning that any change can be undone, redone and found at any point in time without affecting the overall interactivity and intuitiveness of operation.
+It does so by appending the following objects to the Open Metadata object-model:

 * `history`
 * `version`